biobakery/metawibele/README.md

 	* [SAMtools](https://github.com/samtools/) (version >= 1.9; *tested 1.9*)
 	* [featureCounts](http://bioinf.wehi.edu.au/featureCounts/) (version >= 1.6.2; *tested 1.6.2*)

 **Note:** Please install the required software in a location in your `$PATH`.
 If you always run with gene families (non-redundant gene catalogs), the optional softwares are not required.
-Also if you always run with one or more bypass options (for information on bypass options, see optional arguments to the section [Workflow by bypass mode](#workflow-by-bypass-mode)).The software required for the steps you bypass does not need to be installed.
+Also if you always run with one or more bypass options (for information on bypass options, see optional arguments to the section [Workflow by bypass mode](#workflow-by-bypass-mode)).
+The software required for the steps you bypass does not need to be installed.

 ### Installation